rahulmalhotra/HTTPCalloutFramework/README.md

 5. HTTPCalloutServiceTest - Apex Class
 6. HTTPCalloutConfiguration - Custom Metadata
 7. TestMetadata - HTTPCalloutConfiguration record used in test class (should not be deleted)
-8. SFDCStopBlogs - HTTPCalloutConfiguration record (For demo purposes - can be deleted)
+8. SFDCStopBlogs - HTTPCalloutConfiguration record (Not included in unmanaged package.
+For demo purposes - can be deleted if installed through deploy to salesforce button)
 9. HTTPCalloutConfiguration Layout - Layout for HTTPCalloutConfiguration metadata
-10. SFDCStopAPI - Remote Site Settings record for SFDC Stop API (For demo purposes - can be deleted)
+10. SFDCStopAPI - Remote Site Settings record for SFDC Stop API (Not included in unmanaged package.
+For demo purposes - can be deleted if installed through deploy to salesforce button)

 **HTTPCalloutFramework** is now ready for use.